What went wrong for Congress in Madhya Pradesh, Rajasthan, Chhattisgarh?

 It's notable that the BJP had replaced all of its sitting MPs in Chhattisgarh after the defeat in the last year's assembly polls.

-According to a Raipur based source , one of the reasons for Congress' dismal performance in the state is that this time former Congress leader and President of Janta Congress Chhattisgarh (Jogi) Ajit Jogi and his party did not contest Elections.
+According to a Raipur based source , one of the reasons for Congress' dismal performance in the state is that this time former Congress leader and president of Janta Congress Chhattisgarh (Jogi) Ajit Jogi and his party did not contest Elections.

 It's notable that JCC (J) had damaged BJP instead of Congress in the last assembly elections.